stitchdata/docs/_database-integrations/mssql/amazon-rds/v1/microsoft-sql-server-amazon-rds-v1.md

         - Create/manage Security Groups, which is required to whitelist Stitch's IP addresses.
         - View database details, which is required for retrieving the database's connection details.
   - item: "**Privileges in {{ integration.display_name }} that allow you to create/manage users.** This is required to create the Stitch database user."
   - item: |
+      **If using Log-based Incremental Replication**, you'll need:

+      - **A database running Microsoft SQL Server {{ page.log-based-replication-minimum-version }} or higher.** Earlier versions of Microsoft SQL Server don't include Change Tracking functionality which is required for Log-based Incremental Replication.
+      - **The `ALTER DATABASE` privilege in Microsoft SQL Server.** This is required to complete the setup for Log-based Incremental Replication.
+  - item: |
       **A database that uses case-insensitive collation**.
 Refer to [Microsoft's documentation](https://docs.microsoft.com/en-us/sql/relational-databases/collations/collation-and-unicode-support#Collation_Defn){:target="new"} for more info.